Young-ook/terraform-aws-fis/examples/eks/README.md

 1. Check out items

 #### Hypothesis
 The experiment we’ll run is to verify and fine-tune our application availability when compute nodes are terminated accidentally.
-Our application is deployed as a container on the Kubernetes cluster, we assume that if some nodes are teminated, the Kubernetes control plane will reschedule the pods to the other healthy nodes.

-We talked about following the scientific method when doing Chaos Engineering, starting with developing a hypothesis.
-To help with this, we use experiment chart (like the one below) to help design this experiment.
-Please take 5 minutes to write your experiment plan.
+The application is deployed as a container on the Kubernetes cluster, we assume that if some nodes are teminated, the Kubernetes control plane will reschedule the pods to the other healthy nodes.
+In order for chaos engineering to follow the scientific method, we need to start by making hypotheses.
+To help with this, you can use an experiment chart (see below) in your experiment design.
+We encourage you to take at least 5 minutes to write your experiment plan.

 **Steady State Hypothesis Example**